 Inside My Favorite Dream

-word count 805
+word count 824

 The house upon which I stood held my fondest recollections.
 I crashed through the barriers, which protected my conscious thought from the painful memories of having to leave.
-Then, suddenly, I heard my friends calling to me from their backyards.
+Then, suddenly, I heard my friends calling me from their backyards.
 I almost answered.

-For an instant, I simply stared into the basket, swimming among memories from past dreams.
+For more than an instant, I stared into the basket, swimming among memories from past dreams.
 Without trepidation, I lifted one foot and pushed off with the other, vaulting over the side of the basket.
 I crouched inside, with my arms dangling over its walls.
 My mind wandered through previous dreams where I stood, pulling up on the sides of the basket.
 Suddenly, I found myself flying through a blue sky.
 I dove, bursting through a white, puffy cloud.
-Whiffs of white, trailed in my wake as I passed through the other side.
+Whiffs of white trailed in my wake as I passed through the other side.

-I was in my bed and it was just before dawn.
+I was in my bed, and it was just before dawn.
 Time to get ready for work.